Robotic surgery is actually robot-assisted surgery. Your orthopedic surgeon is in control of everything the robot does.

 Robotic surgery is extremely beneficial for total or partial joint replacement patients.
 It gives you:

-If you’re a good candidate for joint replacement, robotic surgery is often the very best way to get your new hip or knee.
+If you’re a good candidate for joint replacement, robotic surgery is often the best way to get your new hip or knee.

 The West Tennessee Bone & Joint Clinic, P.C. team evaluates your needs individually to determine whether you’re a good candidate for robotic joint replacement surgery.
 Some general guidelines include:

-You could be a good candidate for robotic knee replacement if you have early- to mid-stage osteoarthritis, rheumatoid arthritis, post-traumatic arthritis, or mid- to late-stage osteoarthritis in one or more knee compartments.
+Knee replacement: You could be a good candidate for robotic knee replacement if you have early- to mid-stage osteoarthritis, rheumatoid arthritis, post-traumatic arthritis, or mid- to late-stage osteoarthritis in one or more knee compartments.

-You could be a good candidate for robotic hip replacement surgery if you have severe hip joint wear-and-tear or damage from injury or osteoarthritis.
+Hip replacement: You could be a good candidate for robotic hip replacement surgery if you have severe hip joint wear-and-tear or damage from injury or osteoarthritis.

 Patients generally try other nonsurgical care like physical therapy before they proceed with robotic joint replacement.
 If your joint pain, stiffness, and range-of-motion problems still prevent you from being active, robotic joint replacement is a good option.